ooni/probe/README.md

 ## Install libdnet and pypcap python bindings

 It's ideal to install these manually since the ones in debian or ubuntu are not up to date.

+The version of pypcap and libdnet ooniprobe is current tested with are libdnet-1.12 and pypcap 1.1, any other version should be considered untested.

 If you don't already have Subversion installed:

     sudo apt-get install subversion

 For libdnet: